ElmoNeedsArson/Obsidian-3D-embed/README.md

 },
 ```
 - `columns` states how many columns your grid has
-- `rowHeighy` dictates the height of one row in pixels
+- `rowHeight` can either be a number, or a string `"auto"`.
+Auto makes an automatic square, while a number dictates the height of one row in pixels
 - `gapX` and `gapY` dictate the gapsize between scenes in your grid in pixels

 ### Generic Scene Settings